Springtime in Chicago

 Advertising

 Get excited, Chicagoans, because spring in Chicago is officially here.
-(Bye-bye snow!)
+(Later, snow!)
 The warmer temps are perfect for hiking near Chicago or taking a day trip to enjoy a quick getaway but there’ll be plenty of fun in the city, too.
-For movie lovers, there's the return of Doc10 Fest and MUBI Fest Chicago.
-Art buffs can get their fill at the annual EXPO Chicago and ART on the MART.
-There's also plenty to do outside, including the city's much-anticipated cherry blossom viewing and the spring flower show at the Garfield Park Conservatory.
+For movie lovers, there's the return of Doc10 Fest.
+Art buffs can get their fill at the annual EXPO Chicago or The Art Institute of Chicago's one-of-a-kind Matisse exhibition.
+There's also plenty to do outside, including the city's much-anticipated cherry blossom viewing.
 So celebrate the spring season—and all the new beginnings that go along with it—with our list of the best things to do in Chicago this April.

 RECOMMENDED: Events calendar for Chicago in 2026